Skip to main content

 Intermediate

 Acknowledging that body fat is a primary site of estradiol production is the first step.
-The next is to implement precise lifestyle strategies that directly target this mechanism. are powerful tools for this purpose because they influence both the amount of adipose tissue and the activity of the aromatase enzyme.
+The next is to implement precise lifestyle strategies that directly target this mechanism.
+Diet and exercise are powerful tools for this purpose because they influence both the amount of adipose tissue and the activity of the aromatase enzyme.

 These are not separate interventions; they are two sides of the same coin, working together to recalibrate your hormonal environment.
 A strategic approach to nutrition and physical activity can help you manage your body composition and, by extension, your estradiol levels.